-5.3.3 The significance of chloride level and resistance to crevice and pitting corrosion
+5.3.3 Chloride level and resistance to crevice and pitting corrosion

 The chloride level of the water is an important factor in determining the resistance of stainless steels to pitting and crevice corrosion.
-As a general guide in the pH range of 6 - 8.5 normally encountered in raw, natural and potable waters, 304 types are considered suitable for chloride levels up to about 200 ppm and 316 types for chloride levels up to about 1000 ppm (8) (9).
+As a general guide in the pH range of 6 - 8.5 normally encountered in raw, natural and potable waters, 304 types are considered suitable for chloride levels up to about 200 mg/L and 316 types for chloride levels up to about 1000 mg/L (9) (10).
 At higher chloride levels, there is an increased risk of pitting or crevice corrosion in these alloys and more highly alloyed stainless steels are available.
-Information about materials selection for such environments, as well as seawater, is shown in Section 5.11.1.
+Information about materials selection for such environments, as well as seawater, is shown in Section 5.10.

-It is important to note that pitting and crevice corrosion can occasionally occur at lower water chloride levels (10).
+It is important to note that pitting and crevice corrosion can occasionally occur at lower water chloride levels (11).
 This may be in local environments where the protective surface film is weakened, as could occur with low pH, high temperatures or under deposits in low flow rate conditions.
 They may also occur where chlorides can concentrate by drying out (as at 'low spots' in pipe runs which are used infrequently).
-A more conservative approach would be to consider 304 types for chloride levels up to 50 ppm and 316 types for chloride levels up to 250 ppm: for example, the use of 2-3% molybdenum 316 grades in preference to the 304 types has also been advocated for waste water treatment plant, where chloride levels run typically at 70 ppm (11).
-Also 316 can be preferred for domestic piping systems (250 ppm max chlorides in Europe) where hot waters are involved.
+A more conservative approach would be to consider 304 types for chloride levels up to 50 mg/L and 316 types for chloride levels up to 250 mg/L: for example, the use of 2-3% molybdenum 316 grades in preference to the 304 types has also been advocated for waste water treatment plant, where chloride levels run typically at 70 mg/L (12).
+Also 316 can be preferred for domestic piping systems (250 mg/L max chlorides in Europe) where hot waters are involved.